 In 2016, we reviewed self-care research published so far.
 We were really surprised to find that there was hardly any!

-We worked with parents, young people and professionals to develop a plan for what self-care research is needed.
-Under this plan, our Self-Care Hub now:
+We worked with parents, young people and professionals to identify that research into supporting self-care in children is needed, and to develop a plan for that research should be.
+Our Self-Care Hub projects:

-- Investigates what self-care development looks like in children (i.e. its ‘natural history’).
+- Explores what early self-care development looks like in children, i.e. its ‘natural history’.

-- Develops self-care interventions that work and are worth families’ and providers’ time and effort (i.e. that are ‘cost-effective’).
+- Develop self-care interventions that work and are worth families’ and providers’ time and effort, i.e. are cost-effective.

-- Develops user-friendly ways to deliver self-care interventions.
+- Develop user-friendly ways to deliver self-care interventions and support.

 Our current self-care studies: